Books by Susan Sussman

 "After so many years of good behavior, a little time off isn't going to kill our marriage."

-Sarah and Asher Rose have shared a Chicago childhood, twenty-five years of marriage, and are still very much in love.
+Sarah and Asher Rose are at a crossroad.
+After twenty-five years of marriage, and are still very much in love.
 Their kids are grown, and the time has come to enjoy some of life's luxuries.
 But the very day Asher sells his company for millions and is ready to travel the world, Sarah lands her life-long dream-job of costuming a movie.

 BUY IT NOW